swimmingbrain/oss-lab/08-lab/README.md

   - `random_state`: 2

 ## Results
+After executing the `wdbc_classification_cv.py` script, these are the results:
 - **Training Accuracy**: 1.000
 - **Test Accuracy**: 0.975
 - **Score**: 18, calculated using the given formula: `10 + 100 * (test_accuracy - 0.9)`